 If you have a buttered toast along with eggs en cocotte then your breakfast or brunch will be delicious.
 After my favorite Indian omelette and egg bhurji( Indian style scrambled eggs) I love sunny side up eggs with touch of pepper and garam masala in it

 The #Safest Choice eggs are pasteurized through an all-natural egg pasteurization process which eliminates the risk of Salmonella in eggs.
 So you can use Safest Choice eggs without any fear of salmonella.
 If you taking a paleo diet then raw eggs are important part of smoothie or any other breakfast drink, and I think Safest Choice Eggs will be a wonderful choice for this dish.
-I made few dishes with Safest Choice Eggs, and I want not able to find any difference in taste, I will say it is more flavorful with less eggy smell.
+I made few dishes and I want not able to find any difference in taste, I will say it is more flavorful with less eggy smell.
 Each Safest Choice Eggs have earned Seal of Approval for exceptional flavor and culinary performance from the nation’s largest organization of professional chefs, the American Culinary Federation (ACF).

 I made my eggs en cocotte with asiago- parmesan garlic cheese mixture, green onions and heavy cream.
 It is easy to make you need few ramekins, butter them first and then add cheese mixture and green onions and a cracked egg, add a pinch of salt and pepper topped with heavy cream to prevent the eggs from drying while baking in the oven.
 Then bake eggs in water bath at 375 ⁰F until the eggs whites are set and the yolks is still runny.
 If you want your soft yolks instead of runny give 5 more minutes.

 Here are is the link where you can check the availability of Safest Choice egg in grocery stores near you.
 So next time you want egg dish for your breakfast or brunch try this eggs en cocotte.
 It is simply delicious and also easy to try.